Critical Ethereum EVM Code Vulnerability Found During Telos EVM Audit By CoinQuora - Up News Info

 Disclaimer: We make affiliate commissions from Bluehost by promoting to our readers.
 We recommend Bluehost to our readers since it is one of the only affordable hosting solutions that are both reliable and high in capacity and offers excellent customer service.

-During a recent Virtual Machine (EVM) audit for Telos’s (tlos) brand new non Ethereum fork Layer 1, the “Telos EVM”, a high-performance blockchain network significantly more robust than any other EVM in an energy-efficient manner, a high priority critical bug was identified.
+A high-priority critical bug was identified during a recent Virtual Machine (EVM) audit for Telos’s (TLOS) brand new, non-Ethereum fork Layer 1, the “Telos EVM”.
+Telos is a high-performance blockchain network that is significantly more robust and advanced than any other EVM.
+Some are referring to the Telos EVM as EVM 2.0 plus.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.